AffinitiQuest/aq-touchpoint-samples/remotecontrol.md

 These components build atop the touchpoint foundation provided by the platform.
 The first two of these components are ```<aq-servicedesk/>``` and ```<aq-remotedevice/>```.

+For security considerations on use of touchpoints please see: [Touchpoint Security Considerations](security.md)

 ## High Level

 Envision a company that is a customer of the AffinitiQuest platform and that has: